Skip to main content

 How does the Masajeset compare to the HR8 3-pack?

-Both are 3-packs with fire starters at similar prices ($12.99 vs $9.99).
+Both are 3-packs with fire starters priced within a few dollars of each other.
 The HR8 wins on cord length (12ft vs 10ft per bracelet) and offers three different colors.
 The Masajeset wins on aesthetic (matching tactical black) and slightly wider wrist fit range (7"-9.5").
 If you want variety and max cord, get the HR8.
 If you want a uniform tactical look, get the Masajeset.

 Is the Masajeset suitable for everyday carry?